mozilla-it/ctms-api/docs/adrs/waitlists_subscribed.md

 ```

 During the synchronization process, we process this queue, and remove entries from it, only if the deletion was successful on the Acoustic side.

+Note: If the text with the unsubscribe reason would have to be stored in CTMS and Acoustic, we would combine this with *Option 1*, and store an `update` operation in the synchronization queue.

 **Complexity**: Mid